Carlos Fuentes: Political views

 The Los Angeles Times described Fuentes' politics as "moderate liberal", noting that he criticized "the excesses of both the left and the right".
 Fuentes was a long-standing critic of the Institutional Revolutionary Party (PRI) government that ruled Mexico between 1929 and the election of Vicente Fox in 2000, and later of Mexico's inability to reduce drug violence.
 He has expressed his sympathies with the Zapatista rebels in Chiapas.
-Fuentes was also critical of U.S. foreign policy, including Ronald Reagan's opposition to the Sandinistas, George W. Bush's anti-terrorism tactics, U.S. immigration policy, and the role of the U.S. in the Mexican drug war.
-His politics caused him to be blocked from entering the United States until a Congressional intervention in 1967.
-Once, after being denied permission to travel to a 1963 New York City book release party, he responded "The real bombs are my books, not me".
+Fuentes was also critical of U.S. foreign policy, including Ronald Reagan's opposition to the Sandinistas, George W. Bush's war on terror, U.S. immigration policy, and the role of the U.S. in the Mexican drug war.

+Carlos Fuentes was one of several prominent writers who were denied entry to the United States under the McCarran–Walter Act.
+Others included Gabriel García Márquez, Czesław Miłosz, Arthur Miller, Graham Greene, Michel Foucault, and Pablo Neruda.

+The U.S. State Department and the Federal Bureau of Investigation (FBI) closely monitored Fuentes during the 1960s, purposefully delaying — and often denying — the author's visa applications.
+Fuentes' FBI file, released on June 20, 2013, reveals that the FBI's upper echelons were interested in Fuentes' movements, because of the writer's suspected communist-leanings and criticism of the Vietnam War.
+After 1961 Fuentes was permitted to enter the United States only through a discretionary waiver of inadmissibility, while some writers, including García Márquez, refused such waivers on principle.

+In 1963, after being denied permission to travel to a book release party in New York City, he responded: "The real bombs are my books, not me".
 Much later in his life, he commented that "The United States is very good at understanding itself, and very bad at understanding others."

-The U.S. State Department and the Federal Bureau of Investigation closely monitored Fuentes during the 1960s, purposefully delaying — and often denying — the author's visa applications.
-Fuentes' FBI file, released on June 20, 2013, reveals that the FBI's upper echelons were interested in Fuentes’ movements, because of the writer's suspected communist-leanings and criticism of the Vietnam War.
-Long-time FBI Associate Director Clyde Tolson was copied on several updates about Fuentes.
+In 1969, Fuentes was denied entry to Puerto Rico during a stopover on a transatlantic voyage from Barcelona to Veracruz, Mexico.
+The Immigration and Naturalization Service informed him only that he had been designated "an undesirable alien" and provided no further explanation.
+The decision drew immediate public criticism because Fuentes was a critically acclaimed, bestselling author, and many Americans opposed the exclusion of foreign artists, scientists, and writers based on unsubstantiated suspicions of Communist Party membership.

 Initially a supporter of Fidel Castro's Cuban Revolution, Fuentes turned against Castro after being branded a "traitor" to Cuba in 1965 for attending a New York conference and the 1971 imprisonment of poet Heberto Padilla by the Cuban government.
 The Guardian described him as accomplishing "the rare feat for a leftwing Latin American intellectual of adopting a critical attitude towards Fidel Castro's Cuba without being dismissed as a pawn of Washington."
 Fuentes also criticized Venezuelan President Hugo Chávez, dubbing him "a tropical Mussolini."

 Fuentes' last message on Twitter read, "There must be something beyond slaughter and barbarism to support the existence of mankind and we must all help search for it."